Nana3792/gsoc-2025-fhir/README.md

 ```

 In the hapi-fhir-jpaserver-starter folder there is a pom.xml.
-Ensure the following PostgreSQL dependency is present in pom.xml
+The following PostgreSQL dependency is present in pom.xml

 ```xml
 <dependency>